dstar4138/libemp/README.md

 LibEMP talks about all three components, with a few querks and metadata requirements for planning ahead in a distributed and fault-prone world.
-LibEMP extends Erlang Nodes to include information regarding your structure.
+LibEMP extends Erlang Nodes to include information regarding your application's structure.
 This is so the logic for handling Node/Network/Component faults can all be explicitly communicated.

 ### Sinks ###